Trusted Aggravated Assault Lawyers

 Speak with trusted Aggravated Assault Attorney today, for free.

 What do assault, aggravated assault, and assault and battery have in common?
 In essence, the perpetrator intentionally commits an act of violence that causes harm to another person.
 Anytime a person is attacked or threatened with an attack, it is usually considered an assault or an assault and battery.

-Depending on how serious the attack was or if a weapon was used, the charge may be raised to aggravated assault.
+Depending on how severe the attack was or if deadly weapons were used, the charge may be raised to aggravated assault.
 In addition, if the victim was attacked by more than one party, they are considered to have been assaulted.
-Fighting can also lead to an assault even if all parties have agreed to the fight.
+Fighting can also lead to an assault, even if all parties have agreed to the fight.

 Although each type of assault and battery charge has varying degrees of severity, each deserves an equally strong defense, as each has the potential to wreak havoc on the offender’s life.
-If you have been accused of assaulting someone in any way, please contact Conoscienti & Ledbetter immediately.
+If you have been accused of assaulting someone in any way, be sure to get in touch with Conoscienti & Ledbetter immediately.

-Assault is considered a violent crime, though each state has different ways to define it.
+Assault is considered a violent crime, though each state defines it differently.
 Here are the main ways assault cases are defined:

-If you have been charged with one of the above classifications of crimes, the top-rated defense lawyers at Conoscienti & Ledbetter are on your side.
+If you have been charged with one of the above classifications of crimes, the top-rated aggravated assault lawyers at Conoscienti & Ledbetter are on your side.
 Contact us today to schedule a free consultation and begin setting the path to a better and brighter future.

 Don’t delay.
 Schedule a risk-free consultation today, for free.